so1omon563/cdktf-aws-s3-bucket/README.md

 ## Current limitations

-- Currently applies few default tags that are hardcoded in the `main.ts`.
+- Currently applies a few default tags that are hardcoded in the `main.ts`.
+They are not configurable at this time.

 - Currently requires that you have a `variables.json` file in the root of the project that contains the required variables.

-- Currently can only use the local backend.
-Note that the local state files are specifically ignored in the `.gitignore` file.
-So you will need to ensure that you have a backup of your state files.
+- Remote backend requires that you have a bucket and DynamoDB table (with the same name as the bucket) already created / configured.
+A future version of this code will create these if they do not exist.

 ## Usage